 You’re human!
 And anyone who tells you that shedding tears are any signs of weakness is either insensitive or simply ignorant.
 Crying is healthy, liberating and when you’re done, you’ll feel a whole lot better!
 Take this moment to lay out the pros and cons, accept there were amazing memories but understand why it ended.
-We often underestimate the power of reflection with empathy, and although it may not come easy, it’s these moments that help us grow.
+We often underestimate the power of reflection with empathy, and although it may not come easy, it’s these moments that help us blossom and grow.

 Surround Yourself With Friends

 I have my friends to thank for helping me heal from my heart aches because with good company, you never feel alone.
 But hey, your friends SHOULD be your damn life cheerleaders.
 Your friends are there to tell you all the amazing things you didn’t know about yourself, what you have to offer to the world and remind you of how amazing you truly are.
-That’s everything my friends did for me over countless brunch dates, brow appointments and nights in — and out after my break ups!
+That’s everything my friends did for me over countless brunch dates, brow appointments and nights in — and out, after my break ups!
 Good people are out there to help you and it’s times like these that really bring people who are meant to be in your life a lot closer.

 Slowly build your own routine

 It takes a breakup to sometimes realize how reliant you become of a person and I’ll admit, I was once that girl who was guilty of this.
 Transparently, mornings were rough for me when the break up was all fresh.
 I remember wondering if this was all just a bad dream that I couldn’t wake up from.
 But after a month of the self pity, I realized that routine got draining, so I started looking into healthy distractions.